NamiLiy/Helios_scalable_QEC/README.md

     ├── design                  # RTL design files
     ├── test_benches            # Unit tests and other verification tests
-    ├── parameters              # Parameters dhared by both design file and test benches ├── parameters              # ipused in the project └── scripts                 # Scripts to build the Vivado Project and run verification tests
+    ├── parameters              # Parameters dhared by both design file and test benches ├── ip_repo                 # ips used in the project ├── old_files               # Previous versions of the design (No longer in use) └── scripts                 # Scripts to build the Vivado Project and run verification tests

 ## Build